-On the other hand the HSLAs of the group A which are primary design for high heel strength they need much higher temperature like the typical steel of the group A is A572 and the kind of the temperature which is to be used for preheat is 50 degree Fahrenheit of 0.75 then 0.75 to 1.5 inch which is 250 and then for next 1.5 to 2.5 inch thickness it is 2 to 5 and for thickness greater than 2.5 inch it is 300 Fahrenheit.
+5 to 2.5 then it is 150 and for greater thickness, thickness greater than the point 2.5 inch it is 225 Fahrenheit.
+On the other hand the HSLAs of the group A which are primarily designed for high yield strength they need much higher temperature like the typical steel of the group A is A572.
+And the kind of the temperature which is to be used for preheat is 50 degree Fahrenheit up to 0.

-So group A steels need higher there are many for sub classifications in each category if the steels so this is one bigger group A and group B and type of this group B is need higher preheat as compared to that of the group B steels.
+75 then 0.75 to 1.5 inch it is 150 and then for next 1.5 to 2.5 inch thickness it is 225 and For grid thickness is greater than 2.5 inch it is 300 Fahrenheit.
+So the group A steels need higher, there are many for the sub classifications in each category of the steels.

-Now coming to the welding processes like all so next is the welding process all common welding processes like shielded metal arc welding, gas metal arc welding, gas tungsten arc welding, submerged arc welding, plasma arc welding.
+So this is a one bigger group, group A and group B type of the steels, group A steels need higher. preheat as compared to that of the group B steels.
+Now coming to the welding processes like all, so next is the welding process, all common welding processes like shielded metal arc welding, gas metal arc welding, gas tungsten arc welding, submerged arc welding, plasma arc welding.
 All these can be effectively used for welding of the HSLAs.
-However as per the composition and the thickness we need proper preheat as well as the suitable filler composition is also to be selected and as per the requirement PWHD is given depending up on the fabrication conditions and the cracking sensitivity of the metal.
+However, as per the composition and the thickness we need proper preheat as well as the suitable filler composition is also to be selected and as per the requirement PWHT is given depending upon the fabrication conditions and the cracking sensitivity of the metal.